MicrosoftDocs/memdocs/sccm/mdt/toolkit-reference.md

 |-|-|
 |*ID1,ID2*|The server role that is to be installed on the target computer.|

- See “C:\Program Files\Microsoft Deployment Toolkit\Bin\ServerManager.xml” for valid ID values.
+ See "C:\Program Files\Microsoft Deployment Toolkit\Bin\ServerManager.xml" for valid ID values.

 |**Example**|
 |-|